TABLE OF CONTENT

 The COVID-19 pandemic brought up lots of restrictions, and the mode of spread makes it quite challenging to plan a funeral or grieve the loss of loved ones.
 According to health experts, the more extended physical interaction lasts, the higher the risks of spread.

-Therefore, to help stop the spread of COVID-19, make sure that your funeral arrangements adopt to the following funeral etiquette:
+Therefore, to help stop the spread of COVID-19, make sure that your funeral arrangements adapt to the following funeral etiquette: